gitextensions/GitExtensionsDoc/source/settings.rst

     .. setting:: Nested pattern

-      ``Nested pattern`` can be used when only a part of the text matched by the :ref:`search-pattern` should be used to format a link.
-When the ``Nested pattern`` is empty, matches found by the :ref:`search-pattern` are used to create links.
+      ``Nested pattern`` can be used when only a part of the text matched by the :ref:`settings-git-extensions-revision-data-search-pattern` should be used to format a link.
+When the ``Nested pattern`` is empty, matches found by the :ref:`settings-git-extensions-revision-data-search-pattern` are used to create links.

     .. setting:: Links: Caption/URI
       :id: revision-links